edamametechnologies/undeadlock/README.md

 let map = CustomDashMap::new_with_timeout("my_map", 30); // 30-second threshold
 ```

-For anything else, tweak the constants at the top of `src/debug.rs` and re-compile.
+For `CustomRwLock` thresholds, modify the constants in `src/debug.rs` and recompile.

-There are currently no runtime knobs for `CustomRwLock`.

 ---